lindvalllab/BioClinical-ModernBERT/README.md

 For your convenience, we also provide the bash script `scripts/run_parallel.sh`.
 It can be called with the same hyperparameters as main.py.
 If a seed is provided, it is equivalent to main.py.
 Otherwise, it launches multiple training runs in parallel with different seeds, according to the list `seeds` in that script.

+### Results exploration

+The notebook `notebooks/downstream_results_exploration.ipynb` can be used to compare the fine-tuned models.

 ##  Inference speed